ElytrA8/guide/index.md

 In the new screen, scroll down.

-For Which API are you using? select Google Drive API from the dropdown.
+ Which API are you using? select Google Drive API from the dropdown.

-For Where will you be calling the API from? select Other UI (e.g. Windows, CLI tool)
+Where will you be calling the API from? select Other UI (e.g. Windows, CLI tool)

-For What data will you be accessing? select User data.
+ What data will you be accessing? select User data.

-Click on What credentials do I need?
+Click on What credentials do you need?

 A pop-up will appear.